 How to choose between a matt or a gloss finish for your kitchen cabinet doors

 Your kitchen cabinet doors make up a significant amount of the surface area in your kitchen.
-For this reason alone, you must get the colour and finish right, as this can make or break the overall look the most important room in the house.
+For this reason alone, you must get the colour and finish right, as this can make or break the overall look of the most important room in the house.

 Or, maybe you fancy modernising your kitchen, without the hassle (and cost) of replacing everything.
 In this case, choosing a new style and colour for your kitchen cabinets can dramatically improve your kitchen.